- 1.0 Timetable

 The Ohio Public Records Act (see OAA Policies and Procedures Handbook, Chapter 2, section 12.0 for more information on public records) requires that public records be made available upon request.
 All documents generated for P&T and reappointment reviews are public records.
 Candidates and others may request access to these documents and units must provide them.
 Evaluators may be informed that candidates have asked to view evaluation letters, though this is not required.
 More information is available through the Public Records Office in the Office of Compliance and Integrity.

-All faculty starting within the same calendar year are in the same cohort for promotion and tenure reviews.
-For example, a tenure track faculty member starting in 2024 is in the 2024–2025 cohort and will come up for mandatory promotion and tenure review in 2029–30.
+All faculty starting within the same calendar year are in the same cohort for promotion, promotion with tenure, and reappointment reviews.
+For example, a tenure track faculty member starting in 2025 is in the 2025–2026 cohort and will come up for mandatory promotion and tenure review in 2030–31.